fastify/fastify/docs/Plugins-Guide.md

 `register` creates a new Fastify context, this means that if you do any change to the Fastify instance, those changes will not be reflected in the context's ancestors.
 In other words, encapsulation!

-*Why is encapsulation important?*<br/>
+*Why is encapsulation important?*

 Well, let's say you are creating a new disruptive startup, what do you do?
-You create an api server with all your stuff, everything in the same place, a monolith!<br/>
+You create an api server with all your stuff, everything in the same place, a monolith!

 Ok, you are growing very fast and you want to change your architecture and try microservices.
-Usually this implies a huge amount of work, because of cross dependencies and the lack of separation of concerns.<br/>
+Usually this implies a huge amount of work, because of cross dependencies and the lack of separation of concerns.

 Fastify helps you a lot in this direction, because thanks to the encapsulation model it will completely avoid cross dependencies, and will help you structure your code in cohesive blocks.

-*Let's return to how to correctly use `register`.*<br/>
+*Let's return to how to correctly use `register`.*

 As you probably know, the required plugins must expose a single function with the following signature
 ```js
 module.exports = function (fastify, options, next) {}